ForgeRock/ds-operator/README.md

 * Rapid rollback and recovery from the last snapshot point.
 * For testing, initializing the directory with a large amount of sample data saved in a previous snapshot.
-* In the future, snapshots can enable backups in a pod that is not serving traffic.

 ### Snapshot Prerequisites